klovelace/iSpindel/docs/README_en 1st Edits.md

 Info
 Vendor cachers-world.de unsterstützt this project by sustainably would deliver matching petling and enter the coupon code " HOBBYBRAUERgranted" (uppercase!)
 20% discount.
 This petling-XL fits the 3D printed carriage.

-Info: "If at the moment then only 1.44 EUR from 2017 it will then be 1.52 EUR, because the article 10ct goes up."
+Info: Currently the recomended case is only 1.44 EUR.
+In 2017 it will go up to 1.52 EUR due to a 10ct increase.
 Info 2: Currently sold out, re-ordered.